MatteoPenna/APV-dashboard/README.md

 # APV-dashboard

-Code for the sensor dashboard and the control dashboard.
+Code for the APV dashboard.
 Web server is implemented using Bottle.
+Used jQuery for asynchronous communications.